Gustav Nossal

 Sir Gustav Victor Joseph Nossal (born 4 June 1931) is an Austrian-born Australian research biologist.
 He is famous for his contributions to the fields of antibody formation and immunological tolerance.

 Early life and education

-Nossal's family was from Vienna, Austria.
+Nossal's family was from Vienna, Austria to a non-religious family of Ashkenazi Jewish extract.
 He was born four weeks prematurely in Bad Ischl while his mother was on holiday.
 His family left their home town of Vienna for Australia in 1939 following Nazi Germany's annexation of Austria.
-As his father's grandparents were Jewish, he was also considered Jewish and at risk of being sent to concentration camps.
-In an interview with Adam Spencer, Nossal noted that his father was not a professing Jew but of Jewish ethnicity as he had been baptised a Roman Catholic as a child.
+Through his grandparents, he had patrilineal Austrian-Jewish ancestry so he was considered Jewish, he was at risk of being sent to concentration camps.
+In an interview with Adam Spencer, Nossal noted that his father was not a practicing Jew but his ethnicity (Ashkenazi Jewish) made him as such, even though he had been baptised a Roman Catholic as a child.
 Nossal remarked that his father "therefore thought that he would be somewhat protected from the Holocaust-type predicament.
 Of course, he hadn't properly read Mein Kampf.
 It was all spelt out there: if your four grandparents were Jewish, then you were Jewish."
 He was baptised and remains a practising Roman Catholic.